qalid7/compath/README.md

 The pipeline accepts a standard H&E (e.g. ndpi format) and outputs xxxxxxxxxxxxxx The SCCNN method was first published in doi.org/10.1109/TMI.2016.2525803 but re-implemented in Python-TensorFlow here.
 Tissue segmentation is based on MicroNet: doi.org/10.1016/j.media.2018.12.003.

 ## Citation
-If you use this pipeline or some of its steps, please cite:
+If you use this pipeline or some of its steps, or if you use the attached annotation data or checkpoint files, please cite:
 * xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

 ## Highlights